-MIT App Inventor Pedometer | Accurate Step Counter | Step Tracker App Inventor
+MIT App Inventor Pedometer | MIT App Inventor Step Counter | Step Tracker App Inventor

 Hello friends,